top of page

 Shivonne3.jpeg

-Shivonne Peters
+Shivonne Peters-McPherson

-Shivonne grew up watching National Geographic documentaries on television rather than cartoons.
+Dr. Shivonne Peters-McPherson grew up watching National Geographic documentaries on television rather than cartoons.
 She lived in close vicinity to the ocean.
 In fact, loving the ocean made her want to understand how coastal ecosystems work, and that's why Shivonne continued her studies at The University of the West Indies, Mona, and The University of Trinidad and Tobago.
 Her expertise as an environmental consultant is an extension of her work at Buccoo Reef, Tobago.
 I could see Shivonne sitting along the sea shore with a spark in her eye, wanting to continue to be a champion for the ocean.

 Shivonne2.jpeg